Appliances Presidents’ Day SaleEnds 2/25. Limited quantities. No rainchecks.Shop now

 Customers are saying

-Customers praise the ROG Pelta Wireless Gaming Headset for its sound quality and comfortable design.
-Many users appreciate the exceptional battery life and reliable connectivity for long gaming sessions.
-The lightweight build and customizable RGB lighting are also well-received features.
-However, some users find the button design takes some time to get used to.
+Customers commend the ROG Pelta Wireless Gaming Headset for its impressive sound quality and comfortable design.
+Users appreciate the reliable wireless connectivity, long-lasting battery, and lightweight build.
+The customizable RGB lighting is also a welcomed feature.
+However, some find the button design takes some time to adjust to.

 This summary was generated by AI based on customer reviews.